postlight/headless-wp-starter/README.md

 At this point you can start setting up custom fields, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.
 When you do, be sure to [use WordPress coding standards](https://github.com/postlight/headless-wp-starter/blob/master/wordpress/wp-content/themes/postlight-headless-wp/README.md).

 * The backend is running at [http://localhost:8080](http://localhost:8080)
-* WordPress admin is at [http://localhost:8080/wp-admin/](http://localhost:8080/wp-admin/)  nedstark / winteriscoming
+* The WordPress admin is at [http://localhost:8080/wp-admin/](http://localhost:8080/wp-admin/)  default login credentials `nedstark` / `winteriscoming`
-* Primary theme code is located in `wordpress/wp-content/themes/postlight-headless-wp`
+* The primary theme code is located in `wordpress/wp-content/themes/postlight-headless-wp`

 ## React Frontend